Private and Family Office Jobs and Careers

 Interviewing and vetting: assessing fit beyond the CV

-• Travel disruption: last-minute changes and how they communicate options.
+• Travel disruption: last-minute changes and how options are communicated.

 • Sensitive information: board packs, NDAs, personal and family context, and how notes are handled.